CCSF-Coders/JavaEE-Apache-Tomcat/README.md

   * Updated web.xml to reflect changes.
   * Changed web.xml to use "" (context root) as URL for index.
   * Added a simple form to goodbye.jsp and doPost processing to Goodbye.java.

+### Week 5 - Add JDBC driver
+  * Added a StartStop Listener to the application to capture initialization and shutdown
+  * removed Index.java's init method because it was not used
+  * Downloaded HSQLDB pure Java database engine.
+  * Added hsqldb.jar to the WEB-INF/lib directory
+  * Added code to open database connection, create a table, and add a row to the StartStopListener
+  * Added code to (re) open a database connection and retrieve rows to the Index.java servlet.